Tantulocarida

 Tantulocarida is a highly specialised group of parasitic crustaceans that consists of about 33 species, treated as a class in superclass Multicrustacea.
 They are typically ectoparasites that infest copepods, isopods, tanaids, amphipods and ostracods.

 Description

 In the Tantulocarida, animals do not ever present eyes.

 The tantulus larvae has a head with a ventral oral disc but no appendages, a six-segmented thorax with six pairs of legs, and a limbless abdomen consisting of one to six segments in addition to a telson.
 The larvae also possesses a cuticular stylet on the cephalon through which they can push a rootlet system for extraction of nutrients from a host.
 The rootlet system itself is a direct extension of the gut.

 Body length

 Members of this subclass are minute – less than 0.3 mm in length and have a dramatic reduction in body form compared to other crustaceans, with an unsegmented, sac-like thorax and a much reduced abdomen.
-One tantulocarid species, Tantulacus dieteri, is the world's smallest arthropod, with a total body length of only 85 um.
+One tantulocarid species, Tantulacus dieteri, is the world's smallest crustacean, with a total body length of only 85 um.